icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 One Web Server

-This will install these three basic componets.

 This will be working with a Packstack Stein install.

-Will use 1 vcpu/Ram 2G/20G for jump server.
-This will be a minimal setup for ssh access from outside private.
+Uses 1 vcpu/Ram 2G/20G for jump server.
+This will be a minimal setup for ssh access from outside private network.

-Will use 1 vcpu/Ram 2G/20G for web service.
+Uses 1 vcpu/Ram 2G/20G for web service.
 Will have a setup for:
   * Apache2
   * Mediawiki
   * Wordpress
   * Myphpadmin

-Will use 1 vcpu/Ram 2G/20G for mysql service.
+Uses 1 vcpu/Ram 2G/20G for mysql service.
 MariaDB Database Setup.

 The setup and templates I will be using are on my github that will be posted in this tutorial ending with .ci for Cloud-Init.
+(OpenSUSE does not use cloud-init so I cant get this QCOW2 to work.)

-1. Start VirtualBox and the CENTOS7.6 image that had been created with.
+1. Start VirtualBox and the CentOS 7.6 image that had been created with following link.

 ```